 “When the amendments were approved, in-house lawyers were ecstatic.”

 The implications of this change have not been lost on innovation-focused practitioners.
-“When the amendments were approved, in-house lawyers were ecstatic,” says Mira Edelman, former Associate General Counsel of eDiscovery and Information Governance at Facebook and Senior Counsel and Discovery Manager at Google at the time of the 2015 amendments.
+“When the amendments were approved, in-house lawyers were ecstatic,” says Mira Edelman, senior corporate counsel at DISH Network.
 “The new Rule gave us power to influence outside counsel who were more conservative in their approach to preservation.
 It gave in-house lawyers the legal authority to make decisions that weren’t driven by uncertainty, to focus on creating defensible workflows, and to begin thinking about corporate information governance.
 It was freeing.”

 Other sanctions, such as evidence preclusion or attorneys’ fees, were treated as Rule 37(e)(1) sanctions, for the subsection allowing courts to take “measures no greater than necessary to cure the prejudice.”
 In most cases, movants sought sanctions allowable under both Rule 37(e)(1) and (e)(2).

 The outcomes of each of the 684 relevant opinions were then further tallied, based on whether sanctions motions were denied in whole, granted in part and denied in part, or granted fully.
 Two past surveys were also consulted to identify historical trends, the Federal Judicial Center’s 2011 study surveying civil cases filed in 19 federal district courts from 2007 to 2008, and the Gibson Dunn year-end electronic discovery updates from 2009 through 2012.